-Representing PTs in SOC General disorders and administration site conditions in each potential secondary SOC would create an inordinately large number of multi-axial links.
-Therefore, most of the PTs in this SOC are primarily linked to SOC General disorders and administration site conditions, and have limited representation in secondary SOCs (e.g., PT Injection site atrophy is primarily to SOC General disorders and administration site conditions and secondarily only to SOC Injury, poisoning and procedural complications).
-There are a number of PTs in this SOC that are non-multi-axial due to their general nature (e.g., PT Fatigue, PT Malaise, and PT Discomfort).

-LLT High temperature is in SOC General disorders and administration site conditions.
-Although the concept should appear in SOC Investigations by convention (i.e., it could be interpreted as a measured parameter), it is most frequently used as an expression for fever (PT Pyrexia).
-Thus, this term is represented in SOC General disorders and administration site conditions.

-HLGT Complications associated with device is used to capture patient reactions that occur during the use of a medical device (may or may not be directly attributable to the use of the device) and events that are a direct consequence of use of the medical device.
+- Representing PTs in SOC General disorders and administration site conditions in each potential secondary SOC would create an inordinately large number of multi-axial links.
+Therefore, most of the PTs in this SOC are primarily linked to SOC General disorders and administration site conditions, and have limited representation in secondary SOCs. - Certain temperature concepts such as high temperature and spiking temperature are LLTs in SOC General disorders and administration site conditions.
+Although the concepts should appear in SOC Investigations by convention (i.e., they could be interpreted as a measured parameter), it is most frequently used as an expression for fever (PT Pyrexia).
+Thus, these terms are represented in SOC General disorders and administration site conditions. - Terms related to complications associated with devices are used to capture patient reactions that occur during the use of a medical device (may or may not be directly attributable to the use of the device) and events that are a direct consequence of use of the medical device.
 In general, medical device event concepts are represented at the PT level, while corresponding sub-concepts pertaining to events with specific types of widely used devices are usually represented at the LLT level.